carnibore/workshop.js/2012/lesson-7-jquery-part-2/handout.md

 ## Performance

-There are a few best practices and tips for getting the best performance out of jQuery.
+Here are a few best practices and tips for getting the best performance out of jQuery.

-### Don't dip into the pool too many times
+### Reduce $() calls

 All too often, you will see jQuery like the following: